xroll174/Correct-Variability-Pipelines/README.md

 ### Second-level analysis and false positive rates

 Second-level analysis was performed using Matlab R2017b.
-To perform second-level analysis with given parameters for both group pipelines (here 5, 6 and 1 for both groups), run the following code inside Matlab :
+To perform second-level analysis with given parameters for both group pipelines (here 5, 6 and 1 for both groups), run the following code inside Matlab:

 ```
 addpath src